kanzaky/Advocate-System-Laravel/README.md

  ×
 Deployment

-Extract the archive and put it in the folder you want
+Push using Git in the folder you want

 Run cp .env.example .env file to copy example file to .env